MicrosoftDocs/EMDocs/EMDocs/Solutions/ems-aip-premium-govt-service-description.md

 * The Mobile Device Extension for AD RMS is currently not available.

-## Configuring Azure Information Protection for GCC High customers
+## Configuring Azure Information Protection for GCC High and DoD customers

+### Enable Rights Management for the tenant
+For the encryption to work correctly, the Rights Management Service must be enabled for the tenant.

+* Check if the Rights Management service is enabled
+  * Launch PowerShell as an Administrator
+  * Run `Install-Module aadrm` if the AADRM module is not installed
+  * Connect to service using `Connect-aadrmservice -environmentname azureusgovernment`
+  * Run `(Get-AadrmConfiguration).FunctionalState` and check if the state is  `Enabled`
+* If the functional state is `Disabled`, run `Enable-Aadrm`

 ### DNS configuration for encryption (Windows)
-For encryption to work correctly, Office client applications must connect to the GCC High instance of the service and bootstrap from there.
+For encryption to work correctly, Office client applications must connect to the GCC High/DoD instance of the service and bootstrap from there.
 To redirect clients applications to the right service instance, the tenant admin must configure a DNS SRV record with information about the Azure RMS URL.
 Without the DNS SRV record, the client application will attempt connect to the public cloud instance by default, will fail.

 Also, the assumption is that users will log in with the username based off the tenant-owned-domain (e.g.: joe@contoso.us), and not the onmicrosoft username (e.g.: joe@contoso.onmicrosoft.us).
 The domain name from the username is used for DNS redirection to the right service instance.